divergent99/divergent99/README.md

 3. Platforms: Anaconda, RStudio, Android Studio, VScode, Colab

 <b><h2>Projects</h2></b> :
-<b>1.
-TRAFFIC DIVERSION SYSTEM - OBJECT RECOGNITION USING CNN 2019</b>
+<b>A. TRAFFIC DIVERSION SYSTEM - OBJECT RECOGNITION USING CNN 2019</b>

 1. Deployed CNN to detect incoming vehicles on a busy intersection to prioritize the flow of traffic to avoid congestion.
 2. The High - Speed camera will capture the live feed of the incoming traffic which will be processed further to determine the number of vehicles in a lane.

-<b>2.
-AMERICAN SIGN LANGUAGE GESTURE ANALYSIS USING TENSORFLOW BACK-END AND OPENCV 2020</b>
+<b>B. AMERICAN SIGN LANGUAGE GESTURE ANALYSIS USING TENSORFLOW BACK-END AND OPENCV 2020</b>

 1. Implemented a customer-based utility service for specially-abled people (deaf and mute specifically)
 2. Motive : Deaf and mute people use sign language for communication and thus face a lot of problems in day –to– day activities like